RichardDooling/Entertainment_Law/Defamation/Defamation.md

 that would impose strict liability on a publisher for false factual assertions would have an undoubted "chilling" effect on speech relating to public figures that does have constitutional value.
-"Freedoms of expression require " 'breathing space.'" &hellip; This breathing space is provided by a constitutional rule that allows public figures to recover for libel or defamation only when they can prove *both* that the statement was false and that the statement was made with the requisite level of culpability.
+"Freedoms of expression require breathing space." &hellip; This breathing space is provided by a constitutional rule that allows public figures to recover for libel or defamation only when they can prove *both* that the statement was false and that the statement was made with the requisite level of culpability.